-Dr. Lola Fatoyinbo is a remote sensing research physical scientist at the NASA Goddard Space Flight Center (GSFC) that collaborates on mangrove research and conservation initiatives.
-Current projects she is leading are the Carbon monitoring System (CMS) project for Total Carbon Estimation in African Mangroves & Coastal Wetlands in Preparation for REDD & Blue Carbon Credits funded by NASA.
+Lola Fatoyinbo, Ph.D. is a remote sensing research physical scientist at the NASA Goddard Space Flight Center (GSFC) that collaborates on mangrove research and conservation initiatives.
+She is our fearless leader in Mangrove Science.

 Dr. Trettin is a Supervisory Research Soil Scientist and Team Leader at the US Forest Service Southern Research Station under the Center for Forested Wetlands Research.
 He is concerned with carbon cycle science in forested wetlands.